anilsahu350/online_shop/README.md

 The architecture of this project is designed to demonstrate a robust, scalable, and secure deployment of a modern e-commerce application using DevOps and Kubernetes best practices:

 - **Application Layer:**
-  The Online Shop frontend is a React-based web app running inside Docker containers orchestrated by Kubernetes.
-It serves the user-facing storefront and manages product browsing, shopping cart, and checkout functionalities.
+  React-based frontend hosted in Docker containers and orchestrated via Kubernetes.
+It handles product browsing, shopping cart, and checkout functionalities.

 - **Backend Services:**
-  The application is supported by an Apache HTTP Server deployed as a separate Kubernetes Deployment and Service for serving static content or proxying requests if needed.
+  An Apache HTTP Server is deployed as a separate Kubernetes Deployment and Service for serving static content or proxying requests.

 - **Database Layer:**
-  A MySQL database runs in its own isolated Kubernetes namespace (`mysql-ns`), ensuring data persistence via PersistentVolumes and PersistentVolumeClaims.
-Sensitive credentials like root passwords are managed securely using Kubernetes Secrets, and configuration values are stored in ConfigMaps.
+  A MySQL database runs in its own namespace (`mysql-ns`) using PersistentVolumes for data and Kubernetes Secrets for sensitive credentials.

 - **Containerization & Deployment:**
-  Docker multi-stage builds produce optimized images that are pushed to Docker Hub.
-Jenkins automates the CI/CD pipeline, including building, scanning for vulnerabilities, and deploying containers to Kubernetes clusters.
+  Optimized Docker multi-stage builds are used for container images.
+Jenkins automates CI/CD, including scanning, building, and deploying containers to the cluster.

 - **Kubernetes Orchestration:**
-  Kubernetes manages container lifecycle, scaling, and networking.
-The Online Shop app runs with two replicas to ensure availability and load balancing.
+  Kubernetes ensures high availability with two replicas, manages networking, and scales services as needed.

 - **Ingress & Networking:**
-  An NGINX Ingress controller manages external HTTP traffic, routing requests with path-based rules: `/shop` directs to the Online Shop service, and `/apache` routes to the Apache service, allowing clean URL paths and centralized access management.
+  NGINX Ingress controller routes incoming traffic using clean, path-based rules:
+  - `/shop` → Online Shop frontend
+  - `/apache` → Apache service

 - **Security & Quality:**
-  Continuous code quality checks via SonarQube and security scans through OWASP Dependency Check, Trivy, and Docker Scout help maintain a secure and reliable application throughout the CI/CD process.
+  Continuous security and quality checks using SonarQube, OWASP Dependency Check, and Trivy ensure reliability and early detection of issues.

-This layered, modular architecture ensures separation of concerns, scalability, and ease of management in a cloud-native environment.
+This modular architecture supports scalability, maintainability, and production-readiness in a cloud-native environment.

 ```plaintext
 User --> Ingress Controller -->